- Safety - do not go outside the hotels after dark without a group.

 felt Indian to be there.

-Sonia: The restaurant is still operating and favourite with devotees!
+Sonia: The restaurant is still operating and favorite with devotees!
 It is

 called Paru's and it is about